OussamaBoujarfe/BookRental_Laravel_8/README.md

-please run first these commands: composer update (install first the composer!!) php artisan migrate php artisan storage:link php artisan db:seed npm install php artisan serve
+please run first these commands:

+composer update (install first the composer!!)

+php artisan migrate

+php artisan storage:link

+php artisan db:seed

+npm install

+php artisan serve

-Task is to implement a very simple online book rental system (BRS).
+The Task is to implement an online book rental system (BRS).

 There are functions which are open for anonymous users.
 They can